 Bath has been a draw for those seeking a relaxing spa experience as far back as 60 AD.
 This is when the Romans built the baths and a temple in the valley around the local hot springs.
 However, there is evidence going back even further that the Britons had treated the spring as a shrine long before the Romans invaded.

-The city of Bath was originally called Aquae Sulis, or “the waters of Sulis,” named after a Celtic goddess.
+The city of Bath used to be called Aquae Sulis, or “the waters of Sulis,” named after a Celtic goddess.
 The Romans maintained Sulis’ name after their invasion of the area for two main reasons: they saw similarities to their own goddess Minerva, and it was a way to ingratiate their own religion and beliefs on the Briton people.

 People couldn’t live without their healing hot springs for long, though.
 By the 12th Century a curative bath was built over the King’s Spring reservoir, and the Queen’s Bath was built south of the spring in the 16th Century.

-The bath is 1.6 meters deep and is lined with 45 sheets of lead.
+The bath is 1.6 meters deep and lined with 45 sheets of lead.
 The lead lining made it waterproof and kept ground water from rising up inside.
 The bath is fed by the hot spring through a lead box pipe.
-The piers and lower walls around the baths are Roman, while the columns and walls of the terrace were added in Victorian times.
+The piers and lower walls around the baths are Roman.
+The columns and walls of the terrace were a Victorian-era addition.